brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 8 bht.md

 3. "Not the title, but the spirit which claims authority in teaching, is forbidden."

 ### Archibald T Robertson:
-1. "Do not seek to be called (ingressive aorist subjunctive), if others call you this it will not be your fault." - Euthymius Zigabenus
+1. "Do not seek to be called (ingressive aorist subjunctive), if others call you this it will not be your fault."
 2. "An apparent aside to the disciples.
 Note the emphatic position of υμεις."
 3. "Rabbi means 'my great one,' 'my Master,' apparently a comparatively new title in Christ's time."

 ### John Gill: